karthiksbhat/CS7641-MachineLearning/README.txt

 For FIFA dataset,
 1. Run fifa-data-preprocessing.py first (`python fifa-data-preprocessing.py` on terminal from within the the files' location)
-2. This code will clean the code, remove extraneous attributes etc, and write into two files for testing and training.
+2. This code will clean the dataset (remove empty values etc), remove extraneous attributes etc, and write into two files for testing and training.

 Following running the preprocessing file...
 For both datasets, (`python fifa-analysis.py` or `python fashion-mnist.py` on terminal from within the the files' location)